RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

     ![copilot-instructions-reference](resources/img/copilot-instructions-reference.png)

-    And this time it should produce valid TMDL and following the guidelines in `copilot-instructions.md`.
-Notice how its using references to COMPANY details.
+    And this time it should produce valid TMDL, because it's following the guidelines in `copilot-instructions.md`.
+Notice how its using references to COMPANY details in the description.

     ![copilot-description-goodoutput](resources/img/copilot-description-goodoutput.png)